selllikesybok/SC-Atlanta-2018/README.md

 # SC-Atlanta-2018
-Supplementary Materials for "AAA on an Indie Budget - Building Your Own CRM From Common Household Parts"
+*Supplementary Materials for "AAA on an Indie Budget - Building Your Own CRM From Common Household Parts" from SourceCon Fall 2018.*

 Welcome SourceCon attendees!
 You're probably here because you attended (or wanted to) my talk at SourceCon Fall 2018, in Atlanta Georgia.